noahlevenson/lissajous-uncurve/readme.md

 `1 1 0.004 0.001`

-Given the (cutely) limited resolution of the raster, nonzero damping constants tend to generate figures too complex to render meaningfully.
+Note: Given the (cutely) limited resolution of the raster, nonzero damping constants tend to generate figures too complex to render meaningfully.